Tornado outbreak of February 23–24, 2016: Paincourtville–Convent, Louisiana

 This damaging rain-wrapped wedge tornado first touched down at 3:21 p.m.
 CST (19:21 UTC) on February 23 just southwest of Paincourtville, Louisiana in the parish of Assumption, and almost immediately intensified to high-end EF2 strength as it entered Paincourtville.
 Significant damage was observed to many residential and business structures in the northern portions of the town, across the intersections of LA 1, 308, and 70.
 A hardware store was largely destroyed, the town's water tower was toppled to the ground, a two-story apartment building was heavily damaged, and multiple frame and manufactured homes sustained severe damage, some of which were shifted off of their foundations.
 Multiple large trees were stripped and denuded in this area, industrial buildings sustained major damage, and a tractor trailer was flipped over.
 Many other homes sustained minor to moderate damage as well.
 Slightly further along the path, the tornado crossed Gus Caballero Road and Sweethome Road.
 Low-end EF3 damage occurred in this area as the second floor of a large, well-built brick home was completely destroyed.
 Wind speeds at this location were estimated at 140 mph (225 km/h), and two small frame homes nearby were completely swept from their pier foundations and destroyed with the debris strewn downwind.
 The tornado then exited the Paincourtville area and produced EF1 damage as it continued to the northeast.
 A total of 45 structures were destroyed and 44 others were damaged in Assumption Parish.

 The tornado then crossed over the Mississippi River and continued at EF2 strength as it tracked into the parish of Saint James.
 Numerous trees were downed in this area and the tornado was at its widest at this point, with a damage path of up to 350 yd.
-The tornado ripped directly through the Sugar Hill RV park near Convent with devastating results.
+The tornado ripped directly through the Sugar Hill RV Park near Convent with devastating results.
 Numerous camper trailers were tossed in all directions and destroyed at this location, along with multiple vehicles.
-Two people were killed at this park and around 75–80 were injured, some critically.
+Two people were killed at this park and around 75–80 others were injured, some critically.
 Multiple homes and a public housing complex also sustained major damage in the Convent area, and at least 25 homes were heavily damaged or destroyed in St. James Parish.
-The tornado began to shrink in size as it tracked further northeast, snapping and uprooting more trees and branches, before crossing Louisiana Highway 3125.
+The tornado began to shrink in size as it tracked further northeast, snapping and uprooting more trees and branches, before crossing LA 3125.
 The tornado began weakening and eventually lifted around 3:42 p.m.
-CST (19:42 UTC) just after it crossed U.S. Highway 61 (Airline Highway).
+CST (19:42 UTC) just after it crossed US 61 (Airline Highway).